zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

-# Zowe Server Install Wizard Overview
+# Installing Zowe via Zowe Server Install Wizard

 The Zowe Server Install Wizard is an installation wizard for Zowe server-side components available on Microsoft Windows, Mac OS, and Linux systems.
 Performing Zowe installation via the wizard streamlines the installation process and is an alternative to performing manual Zowe server-side component installation.